 - 4 dry bay leaves

 - 1 heaped tablespoon Thai curry paste

 - 4 tablespoons natural yogurt

-- Place cod in bowl and toss with ½ teaspoon salt.
+- Place chicken in a bowl and toss with ½ teaspoon salt.
 Set aside.

 - Use a food processor to pulse the cilantro leaves, garlic, cumin, paprika, and cayenne until finely chopped then add lemon juice and pulse briefly to combine.